 Most launch players will lose damage not because of stats, but because of bad team structure.
 In Neverness to Everness, if your comp doesn’t consistently trigger reactions, it simply won’t scale.

-This guide focuses on three functional teams: bossing, AoE farming, and F2P progression.
-Each team is structured with clear roles, reaction logic, and practical execution.
+This guide focuses on three functional teams and Five More Teams which perfectly fit the Current Meta, Each team is structured with clear roles, reaction logic, and practical execution.

 Boss Execution Team